Legislative elections for the PoK marred by irregularities, violence: 2 dead | ExBulletin

 PML-N candidate Raja Farooq Haider said law enforcement agencies “collaborate” with the PTI candidate.

-“Complaints of election officials prevented from entering polling stations and the closure of polling stations are on the increase,” tweeted PML-N spokeswoman Marriyum Aurangzeb.
+“Complaints of election officials prevented from entering polling stations and the closing of polling stations are increasing,” tweeted PML-N spokeswoman Marriyum Aurangzeb.

 She said complaints were lodged with the electoral commission over what she called “irregularities” in various constituencies.